 In this Transit Supplemental Technical Report, the affected environment is updated with the most recent available transit data.
-Bus, streetcar, and light rail routing; route- and stop-level ridership; and transit stop features are updated with the most recent TriMet data (TriMet 2021).
+Bus, streetcar, and light rail routing; route- and stop-level ridership; and transit stop features were updated with the 2019 TriMet data (TriMet 2019) to reflect pre-pandemic ridership levels.
+Changes in ridership in more recent years were investigated (including Fall 2020 and Spring 2023) concluding that ridership continues to be at lower levels than those in Pre-pandemic years.
+Therefore, section 5.2 ridership descriptions are based on 2019 Ridership reflecting more traditional ridership levels.
 Major pedestrian and bicycle access routes to transit are based on the analysis completed for the Active Transportation Supplemental Technical Report.
 Consideration of major transit user generators and destinations are updated with increased building capacity on the expanded cover of the Revised Build Alternative.
-Vissim models for the 2045 No-Build Alternative and 2045 Revised Build Alternative models have been refined to provide a more comprehensive local street and bike network and reflect a greater increase in bicycle mode share within Central City as described in the City of Portland's Central City 2035 Comprehensive Plan.
+Vissim models for the 2045 No-Build Alternative and 2045 Revised Build Alternative models have been refined to provide a more comprehensive local street and bicycle network and reflect a greater increase in bicycle mode share within Central City as described in the City of Portland's Central City 2035 Comprehensive Plan.
 As a result, this Transit Supplemental Technical Report compares updated 2045 No-Build Alternative travel time results with Revised Build Alternative results, but there are no direct comparisons to the Build Alternative as this model was not updated.
 Also, the 2045 No-Build Alternative transit travel time results may differ from those documented in the 2019 Transit Technical Report.
 Similar to the 2019 Transit Technical Report, the cumulative impacts analysis in this supplemental report considers the Project's impacts combined with other past, present, and reasonably foreseeable future actions that would result in environmental impacts in the Project Area.